 - Daily Safety Check guide (PDF, 373KB)

-As the NHVIM is revised and updated, the NHVR publishes a change log of any amendments to identify which sections have been changed.
+As the NHVIM is revised and updated, we publish a change log of any amendments to identify which sections have been changed.

 Heavy vehicle standards and the NHVIM

 The Heavy Vehicle National Law (HVNL) requires that all heavy vehicles used on a road must comply with heavy vehicle standards (s60).
 Use of a heavy vehicle on a road that does not comply with the standards can result either in the issue of an infringement or the issue of a defect notice.